akqp2104/Vacation-Odyssey-to-the-roadside-haven/README.md

 - Free, copyright-safe soundtracks and backgrounds sourced from the internet

-- Custom scripting for text, controls, and visual logic by the repository owner
+- Interactive story system powered by Inky (Ink scripting language) for all dialogue, choices, and branching narration

-- Playable demo structure and core logic provided in C# and Ink
+- All game logic, code, scene setup and scripting made by me.

 ## 🕹 Controls
 - Advance dialogue by pressing Space or Left Mouse Click